zarexalvindaria/nikriks/README.md

 2. Make sure Docker is running.

-3. Create the network bridge with name `nikriks-network` for the database and Spring boot backend application.
+3. Create the network bridge named `nikriks` for the database and Spring boot backend application.

-   `docker network create --subnet=172.18.0.0/16 nikriks-network`
+   `docker network create --subnet=172.18.0.0/16 nikriks`

 4. Pull the docker images in your local docker installation in the following order: **Database**, **Backend**, and **Frontend**